Forum Discussion

 3 Replies

+- LeaSAgatoStaffHi Angela!
 Alt-text is included when you export the XLIFF translation file in Rise.
 Once you've finished creating your course and adding your alt-text, simply follow the steps described in this article to translate your course.
-I hope this helps!
+I hope this helps! - OliverTandayu-aCommunity Memberis Alt-text is also included when we export the XLIFF translation file in Storyline? - Hello OliverTandayu-a, - Thanks for reaching out! - Yes, Alt-text is included in the exported XLIFF translation file.
+The tags that contain the Alt-text are in this format in the translation file for your reference:

-<trans-unit id="64PM7p9LaG7.AltText" datatype="plaintext"><source>This is a test</source></trans-unit>Let me know if you need anything else!
+<trans-unit id="64PM7p9LaG7.AltText" datatype="plaintext"><source>This is a test</source></trans-unit>- Let me know if you need anything else!